FAQ

 • The best time of year is in spring, summer and fall.
 Each season brings with it a new migration of different types of wildlife to enjoy.

-• If you’re interested in seeing Killer Whales the spring is the best time from March-May, early-mid summer are good times for Biggs (mammal eating ecotype).
+• If you’re interested in seeing Killer Whales the spring is the best time from March-June, early-mid summer are good times for Biggs (mammal eating ecotype), however we do see them all season long.
 Northern Resident Killer Whales (salmon eating ecotype) move in and out of our range throughout the winter, spring and summer.

-• If you’re interested in seeing Humpback Whales, June, (July, August and September) are your best chances since they are here foraging here during this time.
+• If you’re interested in seeing Humpback Whales, June with (July-October) being your best chance since they are here foraging here during this time.

-• If you’re interested in seeing Black Bears and Grizzly Bears with us, be sure to come out in May, June, and July (Aug can slow down a bit).
-On Grizzly Bear and Black Bear tours come in late spring/early summer with us at WWA.
+• If you’re interested in seeing Black Bears and Grizzly Bears with us, be sure to come out in late April, May & June.
+Our bear tours focus on both Grizzly Bear and Black Bear in spring only..
 In August, September and early October you can watch Grizzly’s feast on salmon, (we do not offer Grizzly Bear specific adventures yet).

 • We go search the intertidal shoreline for bears feeding on sedges and grasses and many types of intertidal treats!
 We search through the islands, mainland fjords, estuaries and inlets.
 We view them by boat only.